20 Best At Home Valentine’s Day Ideas

 Another one that I mentioned it in my Ways to show the person you love that you love them blog post.

-In this one, instead of post-it notes, buy a pack of cards and write down 52 (or however many) things you love about them / want to remind them of and then hide them around the house.
-This can work as an activity where they know they have to find a certain amount and they have the search the house looking for them.
+In this one, instead of Post-it notes, buy a pack of cards and write down 52 (or however many) things you love about them / want to remind them of and then hide them around the house.
+This can work as an activity where they know they have to find a certain amount and they have to search the house looking for it.
 You could even leave little gifts with some of them as an added treat.

 6. Write them a love letter